 How can we promote and provide regional, rural and remote experiences for all young Western Australians?
 Tell us here.

-Susannah Cramp came to UWA in 2017 for a study abroad year as part of her Master of Science (Biodiversity and Conservation) from University College London.
-Before that, she had never really heard of Albany.
-The opportunity to complete some of her degree in Albany completely changed the direction of her life.
+When Susannah Cramp came to UWA in 2017 for a study abroad year as part of her Master of Science (Biodiversity and Conservation) from University College London, she had never really heard of Albany.
+She now says that being offered an opportunity to complete some of her degree in Albany completely altered the direction of her life.

 Susannah was drawn to the opportunities offered by UWA Albany’s Study InBroad program, including fieldwork, industry connections and working closely with academics and the Traditional Custodians of the land.